jameslieu/jameslieu.github.io/_posts/2020-06-05-pluralsight-review.md

 <img src='/assets/media/pluralsight-review-3.png' />
 _My monthly usage statistics email received on 5th June 2020_

-I would imagine that these emails serve a few purposes, the first is engagement with the user.
-It's good to see your progress broken down like this but I can see that it was designed to 'appear' better than it actually is.
+It's good to see your progress broken down like this but I can also see that it was designed to 'appear' better than it actually is.

 For example, the report is broken down into minutes instead of hours.
 I wonder if it's because it doesn't look as good if you're a casual user who doesn't log in as much.